 • Business / Building Owners

-In early 2014, building owners along Main Street with empty storefronts allowed artists with the LPAA to depict silhouette portraits of people doing business.
+In early 2014, building owners along Main Street with empty storefronts allowed artists with the LPAA to depict silhouette portraits of people doing business in those spaces.
 LPAA also works with local businesses through the Smithville Mural Program.
 Weatherworn murals are refurbished and new murals are conceptualized and painted.
 Interior murals have been painted at the Post Office, at a local bank, and in a church.
-Murals painted in cooperation with local businesses and City Departments include the Mule Team by Bobby Jo Carter at the Hurta Estate Offices (formerly Billy Dee’s automotive and on the Historic Volunteer Fire Department by Jo Watts at the Smithville Police Department (which was once used as the Volunteer Fire Department).
+Murals painted in cooperation with local businesses and City Departments include the Mule Team by Bobby Jo Carter at the Hurta Estate Offices (formerly Billy Dee’s automotive) on Loop 230, and on the Historic Volunteer Fire Department by Jo Watts at the Smithville Police Department (which was once used as the Volunteer Fire Department).

-The City of Smithville and the LPAA have worked together with the Chamber of Commerce on several programs – the October Texas Photo Festival, the Festival of Lights, “Art on a Stick” and other signage, and the National Endowment for the Arts “Arts Bridging Community” program.
+The City of Smithville and the LPAA have worked together with the Chamber of Commerce on many programs, among them: the Texas Photo Festival, the Festival of Lights, “Art on a Stick” and other signage, and the National Endowment for the Arts “Arts Bridging Community” program.
 The LPAA provides artists for arts and crafts booths to keep children entertained during local festivals.
 The City provides space at City Hall and the Recreation Center for many Chamber activities.
 The Chamber’s participation was also key to make the Silhouette program a success.

 • Spoken Word

-The Spoken Word was established in 2009 for local writers to meet monthly to read their poetry and prose to an audience.
+Sam Blasco established the Spoken Word group in 2009 for local writers to meet monthly to read their poetry and prose to an audience.
 They have worked with the Smithville Public Library creating special events to raise funds for library programs.
-Spoken Word hosted a fundraiser called “Day with St. Valentine” in February 2014, and in 2015, they organized “Spoken Word Meets StoryCorps” to show people what happens during an interview to help develop interest in the “StoryCorps @ Your Library” program.
+Spoken Word hosted a fundraiser for the Library called “Day with St. Valentine” in February 2014, and in 2015, they organized “Spoken Word Meets StoryCorps” to show people what happens during an interview to help develop interest in the “StoryCorps @ Your Library” program.
 They have also held “Writers Talk About Writing” events to encourage novice writers in their efforts to become published.
 For many years, Spoken Word was held at Samantics Squared at 206 Main Street.
 Currently, it is often held at the Mary Nichols Art Center.

 The local education foundation, SEF has worked with LPAA to bring “Enrichment Days” to the Mary A. Brown Primary School, which serves Pre-K through 2nd grade in Smithville.
 This program adds an opportunity to learn arts-related skills and competencies to the curriculum.
 When state testing requirements and constraints on school budgets at the Primary School forced the administration to eliminate their arts program, this program was designed to fill the void.
 SEF, LPAA, Playhouse Smithville, and Mary A. Brown Primary School now work together to provide the innovative “Brown Primary Enrichment Days” program.
 Enrichment Days are coordinated to use required SISD administrative workdays to bring in visual and performing artists to teach these creative skills.
 This program allows SISD to save the funds it would otherwise need to spend on substitute teachers while providing the students with an amazing opportunity for hands-on, creative learning.
 Through Enrichment Days, kindergarten, first, and second grade students gain exposure to the arts to develop their understanding of color, form, music and spatial relationships.
 SEF provides the funding for the instructors and the supplies.
 Brown Primary arranges the schedule to ensure that all students in these three grades have the opportunity to participate.
 Playhouse Smithville artistic and music directors give students rudimentary and fun lessons in acting, and Music Theater.
 Students truly love this opportunity to be creative.

-In 2016, the Smithville Cultural District was awarded funds from the Texas Commission on the Arts to support the Enrichment Days program and to create several banners that will fly along Main Street beginning in August, 2016.
-Grant funds paid for instructors for the program and for several of the banners themselves.
+In 2016 and again in 2018, the Smithville Cultural District was awarded funds from the Texas Commission on the Arts to support the Enrichment Days program and to create banners that will fly along Main Street and MLK, Jr. Drive.
 The Cultural District, Lost Pines Artisans’ Alliance, Smithville Education Foundation, and Keep Smithville Beautiful provided the matching funds needed to complete the program.
 We are extremely grateful for this collaboration and for the beautiful new banners, which showcase our very young students’ artwork and show off the community’s talents.

 • LPAA Gallery on Main

 The LPAA partnered with Samantics Squared at 206 Main Street to curate the 1,000 square-foot gallery space to display local artists’ work.
 It had a “soft opening” in September, 2014 with paintings by young local artists and a “Grand Opening” in conjunction with the Chamber’s Texas Photo Festival in October, 2014; the show included photographic works by local artists.
 Over 100 people attended each opening.
 The gallery changes show three to four times per year, often to correspond with a theme related to a particular Chamber event — for example, the Show Theme beginning in September, 2018 was “Chickens” featured in conjunction with the Chamber’s first “Smithville WingFest“ that year.

 The Smithville Noon Lions Club has supported this community for decades through scholarship programs, by recognizing students and teachers, by allocating funds to a number of important community programs such as the Smithville Empty Bowl Project, the Chamber of Commerce events, and the Smithville Community Gardens.

-Since 2013, this Club has supported the International Lions Club “Peace Poster Contest” for Junior High students (for a list of winners over the years, please see http:// members.lionsclubs.org /EN/serve/contests/peace-poster-contest/ppc-grand-prize-winners.php).
+Since 2013, this Club has supported the International Lions Club “Peace Poster Contest” for Junior High students (list of winners).
 This was an especially important contest the first year because a few months earlier one of the students at the Smithville Junior High committed suicide on school grounds.
 This poster contest helped the students who participated work through some of the pain and focus on peace.

 City of Smithville Departments often collaborate with community organizations to enhance and create artistic and cultural offerings and programming in Smithville.

-For example, Smithville Public Library (SPL) partners with Keep Bastrop County Beautiful in their recycled Christmas ornament contest (open to school-aged children, pre-K through 12th grade); SPL encourages people to tell their stories for posterity through the “StoryCorps @ Your Library” program (Smithville was one of 10 libraries to receive this award during the pilot project phase of this national program), and SPL brought the “Let’s Talk About It: Muslim Journeys” literary program to Smithville through a grant awarded by the National Endowment for the Humanities and the American Libraries Association.
+For example, Smithville Public Library (SPL) partners with Keep Bastrop County Beautiful for programs like KBCB’s recycled Christmas ornament contest for students throughout the County; SPL encourages people to tell their stories for posterity through the “StoryCorps @ Your Library” program (Smithville was one of 10 libraries to receive this award during the pilot project phase of this national program), and SPL brought the “Let’s Talk About It: Muslim Journeys” literary program to Smithville through a grant awarded by the National Endowment for the Humanities and the American Libraries Association.